MicrosoftDocs/azure-docs/articles/media-services/latest/stream-live-tutorial-with-nodejs.md

 This sample assumes that you will use OBS Studio to broadcast RTMP to the ingest endpoint.
 Install OBS Studio first.
 Use the following encoding settings in OBS Studio:

-- Encoder: NVIDIA NVENC (if avail) or x264
+- Encoder: NVIDIA NVENC (if available) or x264
 - Rate Control: CBR
 - Bitrate: 2500 Kbps (or something reasonable for your laptop)
 - Keyframe Interval: 2 s, or 1 s for low latency